tsouanas/cryphoctl/README.md

 ## Usage

-To see a list of all known names of CRYPTO partitions:
+To see a list of all known names (cryphoids) of CRYPTO partitions:
 ```
 cryphoctl list
 ```